ArtOfCode-/concaten/README.md

   the language; from there, I'll iterate based on feedback and input from the users, and implement niceties.

+Versions only apply to that branch.
+For example, dev might be at 1.6.3, while master is on 0.5.7; that just means that the bit that's on dev is incomplete and not ready to be pushed to master yet.

 ---

 ### Current milestone